HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="cms-adoption-rank.png",
   caption="CMS adoption by rank.", description="Column chart showing the adoption of CMSs split by the rank of the websites.
 For the top 1,000 sites it is 7% on both desktop and mobile.
-For the top 10,000 it is 15% and 16% respectively, for the top 100,000 it is 21% and 21%, forn the top 1,000,000 it is 29% and 29%, and for all sites it is 39% and 43%.
+For the top 10,000 it is 15% and 16% respectively.
+For the top 100,000 it is 21% and 21%.
+For the top 1,000,000 it is 29% and 29%.
+For all sites it is 39% and 43%.
 Higher ranking sites are less likely to have a CMS attributed, while a larger percentage of lower ranking sites have a clearly attributed CMS.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=898515378&format=interactive", sheets_gid="1599740178", sql_file="cms_adoption_by_rank.sql"